AmandaDPerez/psych-145/content/course/_index.md

 <b>Student Contact and Canvas.</b> I will regularly send announcements through Canvas.
 It is your responsibility to regularly check Canvas for announcements and assignments.

 <b>Late Work.</b> Late work is accepted with a 10% penalty.
-If it is more than 48 hours late, additional penalities will apply.
+If it is more than 48 hours late, additional penalties will apply.

 <b>Academic Integrity.</b> Do NOT cheat.
 Do NOT plagiarize.
 To copy text or ideas from another source is plagiarism.
 Anyone caught cheating or plagiarizing will receive a zero for the assignment, and I will submit a Report of Academic Dishonesty to the college.
 For more information, read the DVC Procedure 4001.04 Academic Dishonesty policy (on Canvas).